10 Tips to Make the Best Mille Feuille Nabe at Home

 Overpacking the Pot

 Avoid cramming too many layers into the pot, as this can prevent even cooking and dilute the broth’s flavor.
 Leave some space for the broth to circulate and soak into the layers.
 If you’re cooking for a large group, consider using multiple pots instead of overloading one.
-Proper spacing ensures that each bite is perfectly cooked and flavorful.
+Leaving enough space helps every layer cook evenly and soak up full flavor.

 Choosing the Wrong Meat Cuts

 Thick or overly fatty meat slices can disrupt the balance of the dish.
+That’s why understanding cooking methods like Sous Vide Skirt Steak can help you appreciate how thin cuts make all the difference.
 Opt for thin, uniform cuts to ensure they cook evenly alongside the cabbage.
 If using chicken, remove any excess fat or skin to prevent the dish from becoming greasy.
 For plant-based alternatives, ensure that tofu is firm enough to hold its shape during cooking.

 Undersalting the Broth